wgnoehring/pyopp/README.rst

 pyopp
 =====

-This repository contains script for postprocessing using Ovito
+This repository contains script for postprocessing of atomistic simulation data using Ovito.

 Dependencies
 ------------